PEAR-Impact-Project-Team-2/success-stories-of-new-canadians/src/data/stories/blogTest copy.md

 description: >-
   The thrilling story of how one team managed to complete a website in the span of a month
-country: 'Canada'
+country: Canada
-author: 'Henry Zhang'
+author: Henry Zhang
-image: ../../assets/demo.jpeg
+image: /images/uploads/stockvault-kaghan-valley112534.jpg
 date: '2019-11-29'
 tags:
   - inspirational
   - refugee
-order: 4
 ---
 ## A Daring Project